 R134a is also characterized by a comparably low GWP (1430).
 Therefore, in view of future restrictions (for example EU F-Gas Regulation), the use of this refrigerant will still be possible for quite some time.
-If required, systems can later be converted relatively easily to non-flammable (A1) HFO/HFC alternatives with a GWP of approx. 600 ("Low GWP" alternatives for HFC refrigerants (status as of 09.2018)).
+If required, systems can later be converted relatively easily to non-flammable (A1) HFO/HFC alternatives with a GWP of approx. 600 (“Low GWP” alternatives for HFC refrigerants).

 The traditional mineral and synthetic oils are not miscible (soluble) with R134a and other HFCs described in the following and are therefore only insufficiently transported around the refrigeration circuit.

-Immiscible oil can settle out in the heat exchangers and prevent heat transfer to such an extent that the plant can no longer be operated.
+Immiscible oil can settle out in the heat exchangers and prevent heat transfer to such an extent that the system can no longer be operated.

-New lubricants were developed with the appropriate solubility and have been in use for many years.
+New lubricants with appropriate solubility were developed and have been in practical use for many years.
 These lubricants are based on Polyol Ester (POE) and Polyalkylene Glycol (PAG).

 Suitable compressors are required for R134a with a special oil charge and adapted system components.
 The normal metallic materials used in CFC plants have also been proven with ester oils; elastomers must sometimes be matched to the changing situation.
 This is especially valid for flexible hoses where the requirements call for a minimum residual moisture content and low permeability.